Scholar: Arlette Lunoz

 Abstract: The quenching of fluorescence emission from fluorophore-labeled oligonucleotides by gold nanoparticles has been reported in the literature as a mechanism for sequence specific detection of DNA targets.
 In this project, we aim to learn more about the effects of the oligonucleotide sequences and the length of the oligonucleotides that separate the fluorophore from the gold nanoparticle on the quenching efficiency.
 This knowledge would be useful for future designs of effective quenching systems for DNA sensing.
 TAMRA-labeled oligonucleotides of various lengths (from 19mers to 49mers) were designed and custom synthesized.
 Their complementary sequences were functionalized with disulfide linkers and were attached to gold nanoparticles via the disulfide group.
 The change in fluorescence emission intensity of TAMRA-labeled oligonucleotides upon hybridization with their complementary oligonucleotides on gold nanoparticles was monitored.

-Graduated With Baccalaureate Degree: May 2011
+Earned Baccalaureate Degree: Spring 2011

-Masters or Doctoral Program Update: Accepted into Oregon State University Pharmacology Program for fall 2011.
+Doctoral Program Update: Accepted into Oregon State University Pharmacology Program for fall 2011.